What is cruise insurance?

 What does cruise insurance cover?

-Most cruise insurance policies cover the following areas:
+Before the COVID-19 pandemic, most cruise insurance policies covered the following areas:

-If you fall ill during your cruise, you may be ordered by the ship's medical officer to stay confined to your cabin until the illness passes.
-This is to stop your condition from spreading to other passengers or crew members.
+If you fall ill during your cruise, you may be ordered to stay confined to your cabin to stop your illness spreading, as many experienced at the start of the coronavirus pandemic.

-The cabin confinement clause in cruise insurance allows you to receive compensation for every 24 hour period that you have to stay in your cabin.
+The cabin confinement clause in cruise insurance allows you to receive compensation for every 24-hour period that you have to stay confined.

 Most cruise insurance companies will cover the cost of any pre-booked excursions that you're unable to use because you've been confined to your cabin due to illness or injury.